-Vance joined XRF Scientific as CFO in October 2009.
+Vance joined XRF Scientific as Chief Financial Officer in October 2009.
 He was subsequently appointed to Chief Operating Officer in January 2011 and then Chief Executive Officer in August 2012.
-Vance is a Certified Practising Accountant.
 He has held the role of Company Secretary since June 2008.